-In some cases, you will want to change URL WordPress if you need to remove www or add it to the domain.
+In some cases, you will want to change the WordPress URL if you need to remove www or add it to the domain.

-In cases like this, there is a chance an error will occur and you will see “Too many redirects” or “The page isn’t redirecting properly” on your website.
+In cases like this, there is a chance an error will occur and you will see “Too many redirects” or “The page isn’t redirecting properly” on your WordPress site.

 Case #4 — Moving to a new domain

-WordPress changing domain is also required when a site moves from one fully hosted domain to a different one.
+Changing the WordPress address is also required when a site moves from one fully hosted domain to a different one.
 For example:

 - Move from http://example.com to http://wpdatatables.com

-How to change URL on WordPress: the methods
+How to change your WordPress URL: the methods

 Change WordPress URL in Admin Dashboard

-This is the most common method to change WordPress domain in admin dashboard.
+This is the most common method to change the WordPress domain in the admin dashboard.
 On the left-hand side, under “Settings,” click into “General.”
 You can then update the following:

-- WordPress Address (URL): The address to reach your blog.
+- WordPress Address (URL): The site address to reach your blog.

 - Site Address (URL): The address of your WordPress core files.